-Most us recognize the importance of planting a tree(s), but our hands rather legs are tied with limited reach.
+Most of us recognize the importance of planting a tree(s), but our hands rather than legs are tied with limited reach.

 Most of us would probably do it in our gardens or neighborhood parks.

-There are a few who join hands with like-minded people and form voluntary groups like SayTrees while a few go the extra mile and do it all by themselves, like Padma Shree Awardee Saalumarada Thimakka.
+There are a few who join hands with like-minded people and form voluntary tree plantation organizations like SayTrees while a few go the extra mile and do it all by themselves, like Padma Shree Awardee Saalumarada Thimakka.

 What are Drones?
 If you know it, skip this

 For the uninitiated, Drones are unmanned aerial vehicles (UAV), they are like small helicopters which can be flown by a person standing on the ground using a remote.
 The person flying the Drone is also known as the Pilot.

 - Events and Gatherings – Taking aerial video shots for movies, sports events, music concerts, personal occasions, and other events that have mass gatherings.